nilyin/mdb-linux/docs/table_notfound_issue.md

 # This file describes the working context and plan for fixing "Table not found" bug found during performance tests implemented in file 'mdv_tests/mdv_perf.c'

 ### Problem Description
 A critical issue was observed where the server reports "Table not found" errors despite the client sending valid SELECT requests with correct table IDs.
 !
-IMPORTANT observation: the problem appears only when executing multiple test file runs one after another without underlaying server database storage engine (LMDB) cleaning.
-Simple medved DB server restart doesn't help and error is seen at the first test run.
-Each test run the different table ID is shown in DB server error message: "Selection reqiest failed for table '2EC892C960484DAF952C77C719EFF984' with error 'Table not found'"
+IMPORTANT observation: the problem appears only when executing multiple test file runs one after another without underlying server database storage engine (LMDB) cleaning.
+Simple MedvedDB server restart doesn't help and error is seen at the first test run.
+Each test run shows different table IDs in the server error message: "Selection request failed for table '2EC892C960484DAF952C77C719EFF984' with error 'Table not found'"

 ### Symptoms
 1. **Client-Server ID Mismatch**: Client sends SELECT requests with table ID `2a4b14b66ce97758edc0dae76f7cfcb8` (as shown in server logs: "unbinn_select success, table=2a4b14b66ce97758edc0dae76f7cfcb8")